nicholsl/reversi/webapp/Readme.txt

 services (restaurants, gift shops, currency exchange, etc.) which are available in the LAX airport.

+Note: The website's calculation for distance between points is slightly more accurate than our API's, which causes some apparent contradictions.
+For example, a search for services within 300 meters of (33.9416 N, 118.4085 W) returns some services whose listed distances are 300-320 meters.

 Overview:
 	The user of the webapp will arrive at the front page.
 	That person will use the tools on the front page to search for a service (food, shopping, etc.) in LAX.